cyberbotics/webots/docs/guide/object-factory.md

 - `borderHeight`: Defines the height of the border around the conveyor.

 - `speed`: Defines the rubber band speed in meters per second.

+- `textureAnimation`: defines the speed of the texture animation.

 ## Fire Extinguisher